AmirAini/AmirAini/README.md

 # 💫 About Me:
-I am currently the backend and deployment developer for Kira.
-Utilizes Docker, Laravel, and AWS technology to develop and deploy.<br>Also, wrote scripts (i.e. GitHub Actions / Bash) to automate processes.<br>Currently learning Node.js (Express).<br>The plan is to be a DevOps engineer.
-Previously explored Jenkins and deployed simple projects using AWS and DigitalOcean.<br>Fun fact, my chess used to rate around 1500 elo at chess.com
+I am currently the backend and deployment developer for Invoke.
+<br>Currently learning Node.js (Express).
+<br>The plan is to be a DevOps engineer.
+<br>Fun fact, my chess used to rate around 1500 elo at chess.com

 ## 🌐 Socials: